 The lunchtime meal is called an almuerzo.
 At $1.50-$3.00, it's a delicious, cheap and filling option.

 Pork is a popular food item in Ecuador.
 You should know that Feria Libre has a whole aisle full of vendors selling roasted pig.
 They don't look happy, either.

 But then, they eat guinea pig, too.
 Guinea pigs are food, not pets, in this part of the world.
 They call it cuy.

 How about an Ecuadorian snack?

-Another fun thing to do is to try some of the snacks, such as espumilla (a sweet meringue treat made of egg whites), which is served in an ice cream cone.
+Another fun thing to do is to try some of the snacks, such as espumilla.
+It's a sweet meringue treat (made of egg whites) that is served in an ice cream cone.